 You will walk for another 90 minutes to 3 hours to the stop for the night.
 You get to “camp” between 3-4 pm usually.
-It is good to do some cool-down stretches of your legs, shoulders, and back muscles.
+First, it is good to do some cool-down stretches of your legs, shoulders, and back muscles.
 After stretching, you can go up to your lodge to change into dry clothes, get your sleeping bag laid out on the bed in the lodge room or your tent if you are camping, and come down for a hot tea or coffee.
 Dinner is usually between 6-7 pm, so you have free time to have a shower, read, chill out, or bring out the games you have brought with you.
 Cards are always welcome, as are your country’s favourite games!
 Our trekking chef will prepare special meals that aren’t on the lodge menu you are staying, every two to three days.
 The food can consist of superfoods to give you excellent nourishment to recover from the rigorous day of hiking.
 Being better-nourished means you will recover, and it gives you a much better chance of acclimatizing to the elevation.

 Generally, after dinner, your trek leader will brief you on the next day’s hike.
 Every couple of days, they will talk about the history, culture, ethnography, and traditions of the country you are trekking in.
 You will also have the chance to have some beers or rum, sometimes wine, before bedtime.
 There isn’t much to do on trekking holidays, so people want to go to bed early, but we advise you to stay up at least until 9 pm.
-The reason being, you usually sleep for 8 hours, so if you go to bed at 8 pm, you will most likely wake up at 3-4 pm.
-You might just be lying in your bed wide awake; this might give you the feeling that you didn’t sleep well that night despite having slept 7-8 hours.
+The reason being, you usually sleep for 8 hours, so if you go to bed at 8 pm, you will most likely wake up at 3-4 am.
+On the other hand, you might just be lying in your bed wide awake; this might give you the feeling that you didn’t sleep well that night despite sleeping 7-8 hours.
 If you find yourself awake early, we certainly recommend pulling out the camera for the impressive Himalayan sunrise!